hardwario/docs/chester/power-management.md

   * Eight battery holders of size "D" for alkaline cells (alkaline-manganese dioxide) with a nominal voltage of 1.5 V and cell capacity of 7,700 mAh.
 All cells installed will provide total energy of 74 Wh.
 In this configuration, there are always two cells in series, making three parallel connections.
 This solution is suitable for projects with a temperature range of -10 to +50 °C. This variant fits in a low-profile enclosure with dimensions of 200 x 280 x 45 mm.

-* The CHESTER-Z expansion module with a rechargeable (and replaceable) lithium-ion battery (type 18650) with a nominal voltage of 3.7 V and a capacity of 2,000 mAh.
+* The CHESTER-Z1 expansion module with a rechargeable (and replaceable) lithium-ion battery (type 18650) with a nominal voltage of 3.7 V and a capacity of 2,000 mAh.
 This solution is suitable for projects where mains power (or DC line) is available, but long-term device operation is required in the event of a power failure.
-Alternatively, you can connect photovoltaic solar panels to the CHESTER-Z input terminals instead of the power adapter or DC line voltage.
+Alternatively, you can connect photovoltaic solar panels to the CHESTER-Z1 input terminals instead of the power adapter or DC line voltage.

   :::caution